alivirya/habit-tracker/Readme.md

 ## Ideal Features

 -   [x] Ability to create new habit trackers
 -   [x] For habit data to be stored somewhere (local storage maybe? too much work to do it elsewhere)
 -   [x] For there to be a count of how long it's been since you've started the habit
 -   [ ] Refresh every week - need to check this one
 -   [x] When you click on one of the habits, open a modal that makes it configurable
 -   [ ] A way to have a list of backgrounds to iterate through
+-   [ ] Have something for reminders as well?

 ## Technical thoughts

 -   A better way to update arrays?
 Not sure if there is something in typescript to make it infer - I think there is something that was done at work, should look at this
 -   A better way to deal with dates?
+Ah improved a little bit but still kind of annoying

 ## Nice to have